rubyaustralia/roro/2018/201803-rorosyd.md

 ^
 Ruby Australia, who organise sponsorship of all Ruby-related meet-ups around Australia make the delicious non-pizza dinner possible.<br />
-So thanks to Ruby Australia and their sponsors who are...
+That food budget is covered by Ruby Australia, and hence their sponsors are our sponsors, so we would like to thank...

 ---